Kandkide/cmake_moduler_project_sample/README.md

 * Ubuntu or Debian: Put **"sudo"** at the beginning (when install).
 And replace **"\\"** with **"/"**.

+* "build-install-all-in-one.sh" conducts step 3. to 6. at once.
+* "build-install-all-in-one.sh **no-install**" conducts step 3. only.

 ## Note
 * Default install destination is **user home directory** (Windows)
 * Default install destination is **/usr/local** (UNIX)